With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 North Dakota

-Burleigh County has specific tiny home building regulations, and the house must be 965 sq.
+Burleigh County has specific regulations for tiny home buildings.
+The house must be 965 sq.
 Ft.
-It permits owners to build or place small homes either on their agriculture properties or properties that exceed 40 acres.
+It permits owners to build or place tiny homes on agricultural properties or properties exceeding 40 acres.

 Every residential structure should meet regional building codes.
-Moreover, it is necessary to build your tiny home on the foundation, and strict rules apply when it comes to parking mobile units.
+Your tiny home must be built on a foundation, and strict rules apply regarding parking mobile units.

 -